mickeys/lose-weight-keto/snippets/fasting.md

 Weight: 180.4 lb (81 kg)<br>
 Change: -3.2 lb (-1.5 kg)

-I wake up early, full of energy.
+Morning: I wake up early, full of energy.
 I was expecting the opposite, but my ketogenic body is silly-happy nibbling on my body fat.
 I'm completely satiated, like breakfast was a half-hour ago.

-I'm walking now, and I notice that my upper arms feel a bit weak, as they do after push-ups (said as comparison; I haven't done any during this keto loss phase to change only one variable).
+Afternoon: I'm walking now, and I notice that my upper arms feel a bit weak, as they do after push-ups (said as comparison; I haven't done any during this keto loss phase to change only one variable).
+Update: weakness all gone, and quickly.
+Maybe I made my bed pillow fort badly last night :-)

+Evening: Three days and no hunger pangs?
+I can't believe it!
+This is really validating that my fat is feeding me.
+Wow.
+I knew it from the weight loss over the last 2.5 months, but this adds another level of certainty.